-With their interesting foliage and textures, ferns are a must for any garden.
-Easy to grow and low-maintenance, they’re particularly useful for a shady spot.
-Some are evergreen, giving year-round interest, while others unfurl beautifully in spring.
+With their interesting foliage and textures, ferns are easy to grow and require little maintenance.
+Some species are evergreen, giving year-round interest, while others die back in autumn and produce new shoots (also known as croziers) in spring.

-This evergreen Himalayan maidenhair fern, Adiantum venustum, does well in shade or dappled shade; its delicate, light green fronds darken with age.
+This evergreen Himalayan maidenhair fern, Adiantum venustum, does well in shade or dappled shade.
+Its delicate, light green fronds darken with age.
 Protect from wind.
-Height: 22-38cm

 Asplenium scolopendrium Crispum Group

-A cultivar of Asplenium scolopendrium, Crispum Group is an eye-catching evergreen has distinctive wavy edges which become more pronounced as the plant matures.
-Height: 30-60cm
+A cultivar of Asplenium scolopendrium, Crispum Group is an eye-catching evergreen that has distinctive wavy edges that become more pronounced as the plant matures.

-Known as the autumn fern, Dryopteris erythrosora is an unusual fern has red new growth in spring, which eventually turns bronze and then green.
+Known as the autumn fern, Dryopteris erythrosora is an unusual fern with red new growth in spring, which eventually turns bronze and then green.
 It's evergreen and just needs a little tidying up in early spring.
-Height: 60cm

-This delicate fern, Onychium japonicum, is known as the carrot fern, as its foliage ressembles that of a carrot top.
+This delicate fern, Onychium japonicum, is known as the carrot fern, as its foliage resembles that of a carrot top.
 It hails from Japan, Thailand and India so isn't fully hardy in the UK, although it should come through the winter in an unheated greenhouse.
-Height: 10-45cm